FullstackDeveshPanday/FullstackDeveshPandey/README.md

 ### Tribe-Nation Web-App(Smart India Hackathon)

--This project is developed for the Smart India Hackathon and problem statement is given by the CDK Global (i.e. Developed E-marketplace for the tribe People where they can sell their product easily).
+- This project is developed for the Smart India Hackathon and problem statement is given by the CDK Global (i.e. Developed E-marketplace for the tribe People where they can sell their product easily).

 ## CERTIFICATE AND ACHIEVEMENTS